-Let’s assume you are ready to update your fireplace and you currently have a wood surround with tile around the firebox.
+Let’s assume you are ready to update your fireplace.
+You either need fireplace repair or a fireplace installation and you currently have a wood surround with tile around the firebox.
 Or maybe your fireplace just has drywall and a little tile around the firebox and you are looking at a big blank wall.
 One other option we sometimes come across is a brick fireplace and the height of the fireplace is only 48” high.
 What do you do?

 Generally in our Chicago area market and from the pictures we see on Houzz and Google images, most fireplaces do extend from floor to ceiling.
 It is what you expect to see.
 What we call a half height fireplace looks half done.
 Some say it looks like the homeowner ran out of money or tried to save a buck.